squid-cache/squid-cache.github.io/RoadMap/Tasks.rst

   2. src/comm.* and related
   3. src/DelayPools.* and related

+ * Migration to smart Pointer framework
+  1. update a HttpRequest raw pointer to a HttpRequest::Pointer.
+Including all code performing locking on it
+  1. update a HttpReply raw pointer to a HttpReply::Pointer.
+Including all code performing locking on it
+  1. update a HttpMsg raw pointer to a HttpMsg::Pointer.
+Including all code performing locking on it
+  1. update a CBDATA raw pointer to a CbcPointer.
+Including all code performing validation tests and locking on it.

  * Migration to the STUB.h framework
   1. update existing stub_ files to use src/tests/STUB.h
   2. create a src/tests/stub_libX.cc for each convenience library API using src/tests/STUB.h